Charlie Farren: Hiatus from music

 Farren took a hiatus from the music business in 1989 with the birth of his first child.
 He worked for over 22 years in a global business development role at various information technology corporations including Digital Equipment Corporation, Compaq and Hewlett-Packard.

 Return to music

 1995 saw the return of Farren to the music business when he founded an independent music management company to manage the career of hand-picked artists such as Jon Butcher.
 Over the next few years, he provided background vocals for Peter Wolf's album Long Line and Joey McIntyre's album Stay The Same.

 Farren returned to performing and releasing music in 1999 and has since shared stages with The Kinks, Huey Lewis, Jethro Tull, Sammy Hagar, Eddie Money, Warren Zevon among others.
 His return to performing has also led to occasional Farrenheit reunion shows.
 He also continues to release both new and old recordings.
 His most recent release includes his completed version of an unfinished song originally written by deceased friend Brad Delp of the band Boston.

+As “America’s Special Guest,” Farren has opened shows as an acoustic performer for Pat Benatar and Neil Giraldo, Three Dog Night, REO Speedwagon, Jay Leno, Foghat, The Fools!, as well as many others.